rawphp/RawBase/README.md

 #### 18-09-2014
 - Added debug ability to Component actions and filters - enable debug mode by passing debug => true to Component in `init()`.
 - Moved RawException from RawPHP\RawBase\Exceptions to RawPHP\RawBase namespace.
+- Moved Model from RawPHP\RawBase\Models to RawPHP\RawBase namespace.

 #### 17-09-2014
 - Added a `$log` member variable to Component class.
 This can host any logging class instance.